friederikequint/friederikequint.github.io/_pages/projectsforfun.md

 permalink: /projectsforfun/
 ---

 This page hosts a small collection of exploratory side projects developed alongside my academic work.
+If you have questions, ideas, or would like to discuss any of these projects, feel free to reach out via <a href="mailto:friederike.quint@tum.de">e-mail</a>.

 These projects are driven by curiosity, experimentation, and a desire to build lightweight, usable tools outside formal research contexts.

+(Disclaimer: I'm not a developer but I'm always keen to learn and explore new ways of thinking, technologies, etc. :) )

 <hr />

 <h3><strong>Project: SanityApp</strong></h3>

 <div style="
-  display: flex;
-  gap: 24px;
-  flex-wrap: wrap;
-  align-items: flex-start;
   margin-top: 16px;
   padding: 16px;
   border: 1px solid rgba(0,0,0,0.08);